scipy-conference/scipy_proceedings/papers/mellissa_cross_t/mellissa_cross_t.rst

 .. class:: abstract

    TrendVis is a plotting package that uses matplotlib to create information-dense, sparkline-like visualizations of multiple disparate data sets in a common plot area against a common variable.
 This plot type is particularly well-suited for time-series data.
-While working through an example, we discuss the rationale behind and the challenges associated with adapting matplotlib to this particular plot style, the TrendVis API and architecture, and various features available for users to customize and enhance the accessiblity of their figures.
+We discuss the rationale behind and the challenges associated with adapting matplotlib to this particular plot style, the TrendVis API and architecture, and various features available for users to customize and enhance the accessiblity of their figures.

 .. class:: keywords